samme90s/samme90s/data-security.md

 ## Introduction

-Security involves safeguarding against harm or loss, ensuring confidentiality, integrity, and availability of assets.
-In information security, it protects data and systems from unauthorized access, alteration, or destruction.
-Balancing security with personal privacy sparks varied public opinions.
-Scientifically studied in cryptography, cyber-security, and risk management.
-The security process involves identification, protection, detection, response, and recovery.
+Security encompasses safeguarding against harm or loss, ensuring the confidentiality, integrity, and availability of assets.
+In information security, it defends data and systems from unauthorized access, alteration, or destruction.
+The balance between security and personal privacy generates diverse public opinions.
+Scientifically explored in cryptography, cyber-security, and risk management, the security process includes identification, protection, detection, response, and recovery.

 ### Abbreviations